 After the BBC, Nici set up her own TV production company, working on corporate films.
 It was a male-dominated world, she tells me.

 “A woman coming in with the camera on her shoulder was unusual.”
-She laughs as she remembers asking men to remove images of topless women from the shot: “‘Would you mind taking that calendar down while I film, please?”.
+She laughs as she remembers asking men at work to remove posters of topless women from the shot: “‘Would you mind taking that calendar down while I film, please?”.

 But the reality of “standing in the pouring rain” as a camera operator began to bite, and she applied to be a college lecturer at her alma mater, Grimsby College.